I'm Felipe.

 Should have gotten more pics, but there’ll be more chances.
 I have my own TIG machine sitting at home now - just need to buy the argon tank and I can practice whenever.
 The two-year wait for that machine is finally paying off.

-Currently enrolled.
-Learning a different process: wire-fed, faster, more forgiving.
+Second certification complete.
+Wire-fed, faster, more forgiving than TIG.
 Good for the heavier structural work the car projects will need.

 The Boys Are Back